scriptype/Makefile-for-the-Front-End/readme.md

   - JS files are preprocessed for compiling `JSX` and enabling `ES2015` syntax.

-  - `Watchify` is used for JS source, which is combined with `livereload`.
+  - `Watchify` is used in combination with `livereload` for JS source.

-  - Doesn't use a CSS pre-processor.
-CSS files are completely static in dev mode, source files are directly used.
+  - No CSS pre-processor was used.
+CSS files are completely static in dev mode and source files are directly used.
 You get an experience similar to  prototyping in browser thanks to livereload.